July 24, 2020 — Chicago

 An economic update and outlook

-Since our last update letter in late-May, businesses shuttered due to COVID-19 are beginning to resume operations, although some on a restricted basis, and unemployment has begun to decline nationally as furloughed employees return to work.
+Since our last update letter in late May, businesses shuttered due to COVID-19 are beginning to resume operations, although some on a restricted basis, and unemployment has begun to decline nationally as furloughed employees return to work.
 Green shoots can be seen in the broader economy and commercial real estate markets alike as various parts of the country reopen.
 The broader equity markets have recovered their significant losses and largely rebounded from their lows in March, and there are encouraging – yet still quite early – reports of advances in the search for a vaccine.
 While we remain optimistic about the broader economic outlook, there are still many unknowns as it pertains to the impact of the pandemic.

 On a positive note, unprecedented monetary and fiscal stimulus, coupled with the temporary nature of business shutdowns, may dictate a stronger and quicker recovery as businesses reopen.
-Pent up demand, unprecedented savings and liquidity, along with the backdrop of commercial real estate’s strong positive fundamentals and muted levels of new construction all bode well for real estate’s long-term performance.
+Pent-up demand, unprecedented savings and liquidity, along with the backdrop of commercial real estate’s strong positive fundamentals and muted levels of new construction all bode well for real estate’s long-term performance.

 Our priorities are geared towards preserving and protecting principal and operating cash flows of our existing portfolio as well as continuing our 8-year track record of responsible, managed growth, always with the goal of maximizing investment performance for our stockholders.
 We have ample liquidity with over $280 million in cash and line of credit capacity, representing nearly 10% of our gross asset value.
 As real estate capital markets begin to reopen, we are eager to attract and invest new capital in what will no longer be the later stages of a “long in the tooth” cycle but now at the formative stages of the next cycle.